-Even in summer the benefits of a drysuit for northern UK paddling are like wearing overalls to get stuck into a messy job; you know you’re covered.
+Even in summer the benefits of a drysuit for northern British paddling are worthwhile.
+Like wearing overalls to get stuck into a messy job, you know you’re covered.
 You can wade in as deep as you like and take all the splash that’s going without risking getting chilled should your underclothes get soaked when a waist or limb seal leaks.
 And for me, nervous of the deep and often paddling alone in the northwest (even if it’s rarely more than a mile from shore), it’s an added layer of security.

 Whatever clever membrane fabric the Crewsaver used, it was better at keeping water out than venting my steam.
-And anyway, I’ve never experienced the magic of breathable membranes which I believe work under a much narrower set of parameters (temperature gradients, fabric saturation and cleanliness) than we imagine, even if they’re surely better than wrapped in bin bags and duct tape.
+And anyway, I’ve never experienced the magic of breathable membranes which I believe work under a much narrower set of parameters than we imagine (temperature gradients, fabric saturation, and cleanliness), even if they’re surely better than wrapped in bin bags and duct tape.

-Before the Hyperpro I briefly owned a nice and light Kokatat Tropos dry suit (left) which I sold in haste and which closely resembled this Packsuit.
+Before the Hyperpro I briefly owned a nice and light Kokatat Tropos dry suit (above) which I sold in haste and which closely resembled the Anfibio Packsuit.
 Kokatat don’t use the Tropos fabric anymore so maybe it’s just as well I flogged it.
 The closest thing they now sell is the Hydrus fabric 3L for around £680 in the UK.

 I found the Packsuit easy to get into, light enough not to sag and the zip easy to work and ascertain that you’ve sealed it properly.
 The Anfibio suit uses a light, plastic TiZip Masterseal dry zip (left and below) that’s lighter and easier to slide than the usual chunky brass YKKs I’m used to.
 Wax or silicon spray is all the TiZip needs, as with YKKs.